↑

 So use the right recipe!

 It’s simple.
-It’s just:

-A protein OR dairy AND a fruit OR vegetable.
+It’s just a protein OR dairy AND a fruit OR vegetable.

 Sometimes, even some of your leftovers in your frig can make perfect snacks!

-The only rule: A healthy snack is a total of 100-150 calories.
+The only rule: A healthy snack is 100-150 calories.

-PRO Tip: Eating the fruit or veggie provides quick energy; calories that will be used quickly.
-Pairing that with a lean protein or dairy offers fat or protein calories that will last a bit longer, so you don’t feel hungry again too fast.
-The goal is that the snack carries you to your next meal with less hunger-if you leave off the protein or dairy you will be hungry much, much sooner.
+PRO Tip: Eating fruit or veggies provides quick energy; calories are used quickly.
+Pairing that with lean protein or dairy offers fat or protein calories that will last longer, so you don’t feel hungry again too fast.

-And, for me, I want to chew more than one time.
-If I gulp down a snack in one bite, I’m going to be looking for another snack pretty darn quick!
 I’m guessing you feel the same, so make sure you eat ENOUGH food for a snack, which means eating the right portion size.

 Depending on the food, 1/4 – 1 cup is a proper serving size for fresh fruits and vegetables.

-I like this Measuring Cup and Spoon Set because it has more than the primary 4 cups (it also includes 1/8, 2/3, & 3/4 cups), which helps when you are in a hurry and measure a variety of food.
+I like this Measuring Cup and Spoon Set because it has more cups than the primary 4 (it also includes 1/8, 2/3, & 3/4 cups), which helps when you are in a hurry and measure a variety of food.

 Lean protein (meats, nuts, fish) and dairy portions will vary.
 Check serving sizes on the package.
-It is ok to eat 1/2 of serving size or weigh the meat (i.e., 3-4 ounces of meat).
-I like this digital food scale because I have found it to be precise, and easy to clean.
+It is ok to eat 1/2 of the serving size or weigh the meat (i.e., 3-4 ounces of meat).
+I like this digital food scale because I have found it to be precise and easy to clean.

 Refrigeration

-Many fruits & veggies like apples, mandarins, oranges, bananas, carrots, and celery are okay without it for a short time.
-If you prefer berries or slices of cucumber or other perishable fruits or veggies, you need to choose some way to keep it fresh.
+If you prefer berries, slices of cucumber, or other perishable fruits or veggies, you must choose a way to keep them fresh.

 Any sized insulated bag with an ice pack of some kind will work.